Criminal Defense

 Have you recently had a restraining order taken out against you?
 Are you confused as to what this means for your life?
 Do you have concerns about how a restraining order impacts your relationship with your family?

-How Does a Restraining Order Work?
+How Does a Restraining Order Work in Florida?

 If you receive a restraining order, you should understand the terms to avoid a violation, which could lead to criminal charges.